 How to research and choose the best MBA program for you

 You may be researching schools already.
-Going through the steps we’ve already mentioned will help you do so efficiently.
-It will also help you remain objective.
+Going through the steps we’ve mentioned will help you do so efficiently and objectively.

 That means that you should eliminate from consideration: